vishwaparekh/SCOUT/README.md

 #### Algorithm - 3 (Nearest keywords algorithm)
 We made a dictionary that can store the index of keywords.
 Let dictionary be dict

-GOAL:- goal is to find the page which possesses the nearest query keywords.
+GOAL:- To find the page which possesses the nearest query keywords.
 For finding a score for a particular page the process is given below:

 - top 5 pages are selected from previous frequency based algorithms